 The first part of any tendon/ligament conditioning program should begin with a proper warm-up.
-It’s essential that stretching comes after.
-People sometimes get confused about the difference between warming up and stretching.
-They think that if they stretch, they’re warming up.
-That’s not correct.
-You need to increase the core temperature of your body.
-Whether that’s through a brisk walk or a session on the stationary bike, you have to get your core temperature up before stretching.
-It makes tissues more pliable.
+It’s essential that stretching comes after a warm-up or workout.
+You need to increase the core temperature of the body for an effective warm-up, and before attempting to lengthen muscle or connective tissue.
+Whether this is achieved via a brisk walk, 10 minutes on the stationary bike, or dynamic bodyweight movements, you have to get the body’s core temperature up before to make tissue more pliable.

 You’re warmed up sufficiently if you notice a light sweat, because that shows that your temperature has come up and the body is trying to cool itself.

 Although it runs below the surface, strong connective tissue has a marked effect on what does show, i.e., musculature.
 A loss of elasticity, which is the major sign of aging in white tissue, can be delayed and/or reduced by proper conditioning, some studies have shown.
 In addition, if a maximally vascularized tendon or ligament is injured, it will heal better, and full function will return much more rapidly than it would in less conditioned white tissue.